-PREREQUISITE: Requires concurrent enrollment in a QAVTC course; students must be 16 years of age or older.
+PREREQUISITE: Students must be 16 years of age or older.

 Business Occupational Experience provides students with effective work-based skills and attitudes through practical, advanced instruction in school and on the job employment.
 Students are released from school for their paid work experience and participate in 200 minutes per week of related classroom instruction.
 Classroom instruction focuses on providing students with job survival skills and career exploration skills related to the job and improving students' abilities to interact positively with others.
 Topics include career education opportunities, job-seeking skills, personal development, human relationships, legal protection and responsibilities, and economics.
 Goals are typically set cooperatively by the student, the instructor, and the employer.

-VBS501 CEO CREATING ENTREPRE-NEURIAL OPPORTUNITIES
+VBS501 CEO CREATING ENTREPRENEURIAL OPPORTUNITIES